walmartlabs/concord-website/docs/plugins/gremlin.md

 ## Timetravel

-The `timeTravel` action of the `gremlin` task can be used to change the host's system time, which can be used to simulate adjusting to daylight saving time and other time-related events.
+The `timeTravel` action of the `gremlin` task can be used to change the host's system time.
+This can be used to simulate adjusting to daylight saving time and other time-related events.
 The following parameters are needed in addition to the general parameters:

 - `offset`: The offset (+/-) to the current time (seconds).
 Default `+5` seconds
 - `ntp`: Disable NTP from correcting systemtime.
 Default value is set to `false`